arsalan0c/dafny-programs/verification.md

 #### Procedure Implementations
+Procedure implementations are also verified only w.r.t their specifications, not their call sites to ensure correctness for any initial state which satisfies the preconditions.

 A verification condition for a procedure is generated based on:
 - postconditions of the procedure being verified
 - preconditions of procedures that are called